lingthio/Flask-User/docs/source/index.rst

 | It is marked as a Beta release because the API is subject to small changes.
 | We appreciate it if you would enter issues and
   enhancement requests into the `Flask-User Issue Tracker <https://github.com/lingthio/flask-user/issues>`_.

-.. topic:: Headsup

-    Flask-Login v0.3.x broke backward compatibility by using *properties* instead of *methods* for current_user.is_authenticated(),
-    is_anonymous() and is_active().
-    Please use Flask-Login v0.2.9 until this issue has been resolved.

 Demo